morethanthemes/docs/docs/how-to/font-awesome.md

 sidebar_position: 3
 ---

-# Configure Font Awesome Library for Webmaker+
+# Configure Font Awesome Library for Themes Using Font Awesome Kits

-Webmaker+ is designed to provide flexibility and customization options for your website.
-To personalize and maintain full control over the Font Awesome icons used on your site, you can configure the theme to load the Font Awesome library from your own account.
+This guide is specifically for configuring themes that rely on the **Font Awesome Kit**, such as the **Tourism+** or **News+** theme.
+If your theme uses interchangeable Webmaker+ themes, this configuration does not apply.

-This guide explains how to set up your own Font Awesome kit and integrate it into the Webmaker+ theme.
+Themes like News+ include a pre-configured Font Awesome Kit that you can replace with your own to gain full control and personalization over the Font Awesome library.

 ---

-## Why Use Your Own Font Awesome Kit?
+## Why Configure Your Own Font Awesome Kit?

-Using your own Font Awesome kit provides several advantages:
+Using your own Font Awesome kit ensures:
-- **Full control** over the icons and features available.
+- **Full control** over the icons and features available to your website.
-- **Personalized configuration** of your icon set to match your needs.
+- **Personalized configuration** to match your website’s unique style and requirements.
-- Avoid potential limitations or restrictions from shared kits.
+- Avoiding potential limitations or usage caps associated with shared kits.

 ---